Skip to main content

 • Oral surgeons complete additional years of surgical and anesthesia training in a hospital residency program after completing dental school.

-• Oral surgeons at Gentle Dental have completed training in a variety of dental surgical techniques including tooth extractions, wisdom teeth removal, bone grafting, and diseases with the gums, teeth, and mouth such as periodontal disease.
+• Oral surgeons at Gentle Dental have completed training in a variety of dental surgical techniques including tooth extractions, wisdom teeth removal, and bone grafting.
+They're trained to address diseases impacting the gums, teeth, and mouth such as periodontal disease.

 Reasons for Dental Extractions

-There are four main reasons a person may need a tooth extracted -- tooth decay, trauma, gum infection, advanced periodontal disease, or abscess, and lack of space in the mouth for the teeth or overcrowding.
-If you are experiencing tooth pain, or sensitivity to heat or cold, contact Gentle Dental today to schedule an appointment.
+There are several main reasons a person may need a tooth extracted - tooth decay, trauma, gum infection, advanced periodontal disease, abscess, and overcrowding or lack of space in the mouth for the teeth or overcrowding.
+If you are experiencing tooth pain or sensitivity to heat or cold, contact Gentle Dental today to schedule an appointment.
 Your tooth may be able to be saved.
-We have many tooth replacement options all of which we can discuss during your free consultation.
+We have many tooth replacement options all of which we can discuss during your consultation.

 Tooth Decay

 However, if the cavity is not treated in time, decay can continue to progress and cause the tooth to become weak.
-Once the cavity has overgrown the tooth, your tooth structure declines and may warrant an extraction to prevent decay from spreading to other teeth and to reduce pain.
+Once the cavity has overgrown the tooth, your tooth structure declines and you may need an extraction to prevent decay from spreading to other teeth and to reduce pain.

 Tooth Damage

-When you have damaged your tooth – for instance, in an accident, typically a dentist can restore the tooth with a crown or dental bonding.
+When you have damaged your tooth a dentist can typically restore the tooth with a crown or dental bonding.

 Dental Abscess

 However, in severe cases, the dentist may not be able to repair the tooth, and it may be in the patient’s best interest to have the tooth removed.
-Having a tooth extraction in such cases can help prevent further infection spreading to your jawbone or adjoining teeth.
+Having a tooth extraction can help prevent further infection from spreading to your jawbone or adjoining teeth.

 Wisdom Teeth